nicl/nicl.github.com/franconia.md

 title: franconia flat
 ---

-Spacious 2 person flat on Franconia Road (in Clapham).
+Spacious 2 person, 'split-level' (apparently that is a key phrase), flat in Franconia Road, Clapham.

 Has a really nice kitchen and separate living room.
 The bedroom available is a really good size, with a double bed and wardrobe etc